 Prior to running for State Representative, Christopher was elected as a member of the 136th District Town Committee in Bridgeport and was chosen by his colleagues to serve as the District Leader.

 Christopher’s commitment to his community goes beyond that of an elected official.
-In 2008, Christopher played a key role in organizing the Alpha Community Service’s Annual Walk to End Homelessness.
+Christopher played a key role in organizing the Alpha Community Service’s Annual Walk to End Homelessness.
 During this time the Walk raised over $500,000 to assist Families in Transition, the only emergency shelter for families in Bridgeport.
 Christopher is a board member at Alpha Community Services a branch of the Central Connecticut Coast YMCA.

 Rep. Rosario also serves on The Hispanic Heritage Committee, which celebrated Hispanic Heritage Month in the City of Bridgeport by coordinating activities, events, and workshops which promote the rich culture and traditions of Latin American countries.